colinkyle/3D_HRN/README.md

 ###### Training Registration Networks:

 You can see example training scripts in train_supervised_RigidNet.py, train_unsupervised_RigidNet.py, and train_unsupervised_TpsNet.py.
 Some of the code is hardcoded to deal with 265x257 pixel histology sections.
-Please send me a pull request if go through the trouble of altering the code for different network sizes, or log an issue if you'd like to but need help.
+Please send me a pull request if you go through the trouble of altering the code for different network sizes, or log an issue if you need help.